dragonflyoss/Dragonfly/docs/cli_reference/dfget.md

       --header strings        http header, eg: --header='Accept: *' --header='Host: abc'
   -h, --help                  help for dfget
   -i, --identifier string     The usage of identifier is making different downloading tasks generate different downloading task IDs even if they have the same URLs. conflict with --md5.
+      --insecure              identify whether supernode should skip secure verify when interact with the source.
       --ip string             IP address that server will listen on -s, --locallimit string     network bandwidth rate limit for single download task, in format of 20M/m/K/k -m, --md5 string            md5 value input from user for the requested downloading file to enhance security